 If you have a babysitter coming into your home there are often risks associated with a gas stove being left on or even an electric stove being forgotten about with children in the house.
 If you provide a portable induction cooktop with overheating protection for the babysitter to use this can set your mind at ease.
 Even better, get the babysitter to always use the timer function and you’ve got double protection for your children.
 This model also has ferrous pan detection so it won’t turn on without the correct pan on top.
 There is no flame and the hot surface cools down much faster than an electric cooktop providing a safer kitchen environment for your children when you’re not there.

 The Max Burton 6200 Deluxe portable induction cooktop offers great features for many people.
 It looks good in stainless steel and offers good control over your cooking with the temperature setting feature.
 If you are looking for a safer method of cooking, this model is for you.

 When you use a portable induction cooktop at home there is a good chance you’ll want to use it on the dining table or for a buffet.
 If you are entertaining you want your induction appliance to look good.
-The Duxtop 8300 Touch Sensor portable induction cooktop is aesthetically appealing and has all the functions you need.
+The Duxtop 9300 Touch Sensor portable induction cooktop has a full glass top, it’s aesthetically appealing and has all the functions you need.

 Why does this model look so sleek?